viztea/viztea/README.md

 # Hello, I'm Gino.  👋 ![profile views](https://komarev.com/ghpvc/?username=melike2d)

-I'm a 17 y/o that was born and raised in California 🐻.
+I'm a 17-year-old that was born and raised in California 🐻.
 I've been coding since I was 13, I did some scripting before that but we don't talk about it :)

 <details>
   <summary>Old Discord Account Warning</summary>
-  My old Discord account (2D#5773) has been compromised... if anything has been sent to you: report the account and DM screenshots to my new account (Gino#2918)
+  My previous Discord account (2D#5773) has been compromised... if anything has been sent to you: report the account and DM screenshots to my new main account (Gino#2918)
 </details>

 ---

-Discord bots and anything discord related has been my primary focus these _3 and a half years_, since then I've created NPM packages, Websites, and APIs.
+These past _4 years_ I've mainly been focusing on developing Discord Applications but since then I've also created many NPM packages, Websites, APIs, and other things.
-I've also started to learn languages like **Golang**, **Kotlin**, and **Rust**.
+I started out with JavaScript but have moved on to languages such as [Kotlin](https://kotlinlang.org), Rust, and Golang.

 ##### The best way to contact me is through the Dimensional Fun discord server [**here**](https://discord.gg/8R4d8RydT4).